redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 ### Declare a Rust Library Project

-Given that this type of application is going to run within the context of some larger host environment, you woudl start by creating a library project:
+Given that this type of application is going to run within the context of some larger host environment, you start by creating a Rust library project:

 ```console
 $ cargo new --lib some_project